graphql/graphiql/.changeset/gold-nails-share.md

 'monaco-graphql': minor
 ---

-avoid bundling unnecessary languages, import `monaco-graphql/esm/monaco-editor` instead `monaco-editor` if you want to reduce your bundle size that imports only `graphql`/`json` languages instead of `ts`, `css`, `html`... and much more
+avoid bundling unnecessary languages — import `monaco-graphql/esm/monaco-editor` instead of `monaco-editor` to reduce your bundle size, as that imports only `graphql` and `json` languages and leaves out `ts`, `css`, `html`, and much more